Myanmar

 XE.com

-Main Industries: Agricultural processing, wood and wood products, copper, tin, tungsten, iron, cement,
+Main Industries: Agricultural processing, wood, wood products, copper, tin, tungsten, iron, cement,

-construction materials, pharmaceuticals, fertiliser, oil and natural gas, garments
+construction materials, pharmaceuticals, fertilizer, oil, natural gas, garments, jade

 Environment: